Pavle Aršinov: Biography

-Pavle Aršinov was born in Veliki Bečkerek (Austria-Hungary) to a farming family and grew up in the suburb of Gradnulica, Zrenjanin, at 28 Cara Dušana Street.
+Pavle Aršinov was born in Veliki Bečkerek, Austrian Empire to a farming family and grew up in the suburb of Gradnulica, Zrenjanin, at 28 Cara Dušana Street.
 At his home, the Association of Serb Businessmen erected a memorial plaque to him on 15 May 1932 in memory of his work and dedication.
 In 1870, his father Miloš bought him one of Vuk Karadžić's books through subscription.
 Arsinov finished primary school in his hometown of Veliki Bečkerek.
 He studied at grammar school in Bečkerek, and higher grades in Kecskemét and Novi Sad in German, Hungarian and Serbian.
 He began his university studies in natural sciences in Prague as a cadet at the Serbian Tekelianum college in 1879.
 He moved to Pest, where, in addition to his regular studies, he also studied pedagogy and philosophy.
 Driven by ideas Svetozar Marković, during his schooling Aršinov studied socialist literature, and was very active in the student societies.
 After breaking up with Jaša Tomić, he sided with the views of the Radical Party in Serbia.

 After graduating, Aršinov moved to Serbia, where he worked as Gymnasium teacher and wrote works on education.
 When the Serbian business association Privrednik began in 1897, Aršinov went to live in Zagreb to help start the work of the association as well as the Association of Serbian Agricultural Cooperatives.
 His task was to agitate for these two institutions as the editor of the Privrednik newspaper.
 There were others who moved to Zagreb, including Jovan Jovanović Zmaj, Kosta Taušanović, Sima Lukin Lazić, and Jovan Paču among others.
 He also worked on the cultural upliftment of peasants, craftsmen and merchants through a number of topics covered by his Privrednik newspaper.
 During the First World War, the Austro-Hungarian authorities imprisoned him on charges of high treason.
 Due to illness, a year before his death, Aršinov resigned as editor of Privrednik, whose editor-in-chief and associate he had been since its founding in 1898.
 He wrote numerous articles on topics covering the natural sciences, agriculture, social policy, poems and travelogues, and most of his extensive manuscripts relate to popular enlightenment.
 He also collaborated in various political and literary newspapers, magazines and calendars.

 Since retiring in 1924, he settled permanently in Zagreb (at the time in the Kingdom of Yugoslavia), where he died and was buried in 1930.